interglobalvision/text-adventure/story.md

 ##[9] Front space - Northwest

 You are in the northwest corner of the front space.
 You feel like you are moving although you are not.
-In the corner is a video PROJECTION by To the SOUTHEAST there is a square table with laptops.
+In the corner is a video PROJECTION by Brice Bischoff.
+On the wall is a TRIPTYCH by Dennis Oppenheim To the SOUTHEAST there is a square table with laptops.

-`> WORKS`
+`> PROJECTION`

-*go to [8a]*
+*go to [9a]*

 `> SOUTHEAST`